 Ernest Hemingway said, “It is silly not to hope; besides I believe it is a sin”.
 Joseph’s journey toward leadership was full of fluctuations.
 But his hope for God remained at the same level.
 Given below are the fluctuations we see in the life of Joseph.

 (A) Secure and comfortable, (Genesis 37:3-4)

 (E) Received the prison warden’s favor, (Genesis 39:21-22)

 (F) Interpreted the dreams, (Genesis 40:1-20)

 (I) Became the Governor of Egypt, (Genesis 41:40-46)

-Opportunity is how God respond to leaders who place their hope in him.
+Opportunity is how God responds to leaders who place their hope in him.
 But hope without faithfulness is futile.
-God gave Joseph the opportunity of a life time because he remained faithful to both God and man even when he was placed under literally unbearable pressure, (Genesis 39:7-9; 22).
+God gave Joseph the opportunity of a lifetime because he remained faithful to both God and man even when he was placed under literally unbearable pressure, (Genesis 39:7-9; 22).